About Centred Wellness

 Everyone is welcome here.
 I respect all backgrounds, cultures, identities, & experiences.

 I understand what it feels like to be overwhelmed, to lose direction, and to wonder how to move forward.
-That's why Centred Wellness exists—to offer a calm, supportive space where you don't have to have all the answers.
+That's why Centred Wellness exists—to offer a safe, calm, supportive space where you don't have to have all the answers.
 You just need to show up as you are.

-Why I became a counsellor
+Why I became a psychotherapist

-I've faced my own challenges: addictive and self-harming behaviours, psychosocial difficulties, cancer, a work-related injury, grief, and some big life transitions like moving overseas and changing careers.
+I've faced my own challenges: addictive and self-harming behaviours, psychosocial difficulties, cancer, work-related injury, grief, and some big life transitions like moving overseas and changing careers.
 I've also been affected by the bigger picture—the inequalities and social pressures that shape the world we live in.

 These experiences led me to study counselling and psychotherapy, and ultimately shaped how I show up for others.
 I know healing isn't always linear, and I respect the courage it takes to seek support.
 This work means a lot to me, and it's a privilege to be trusted by the people I work with.